 Tap into your group’s artistic nature at the Winnipeg Art Gallery.

 Meet Greek and Roman gods and other classical personalities in artworks of exceedingly high quality, known for their historic, cultural and aesthetic merit.
-Special exhibit Olympus reflects the universal preoccupation with creation, the nature of god and humankind, the afterlife and other aspects of spirituality.

 Ready now to capture all those ideas?
 Head to the WAG Boardroom, located on the mezzanine level.
 They have a table that can accommodate 20 people, AV equipment for rent and high-speed Internet access.
 Catering is provided by Storm Bistro.